janboode/2019-basic-react-boilerplate/README.md

   Used to convert React JSX to backwards compatible code.

+- **@babel/plugin-proposal-class-properties: ^7.5.5**

+   Enables experimental react code (like not having to bind functions to the keyword 'this' anymore).

 - **cross-env: ^5.2.0**

   Insures that environment variable is set properly in every platform.